Large, fast and accurate HI intensity maps with latent overlap diffusion: Data Availability

 \section{Data Availability}

-The full source code, implemented in Python using PyTorch, along with usage instructions and notebook scripts will be made publicly available at \url{https://github.com/satvik-97/LODI}.
+The full source code, implemented in Python using PyTorch, along with usage instructions and notebook scripts is publicly available at \url{https://github.com/satvik-97/LODI}.
 All data used to produce the results in this paper are available upon request.

 \bsp